 The problem is simple, to architect SharePoint properly you need to have multiple sites.
 This is true now more so than ever.
 With Office 365 Groups and Modern SharePoint sites, the days of being able to get away with a single site collection and myriad subsites are officially over (and it was a terrible idea to begin with).
 We want to have distinct buckets for each collaboration and communication space, that properly leverages the tools in the Office 365 Ecosystem (Teams, Planner etc.).
 With SharePoint Modern sites we can put together a gorgeous, effective Intranet or Portal in SharePoint with minimal customization.
 However, after 7 versions of SharePoint spanning close to 20 years, there is still one fundamental piece missing.
 You cannot create navigation that spans across all of these sites without writing custom code.
 Without this integral piece these logical buckets of content become silos, users become lost and unable to find what they need, and SharePoint adoption suffers becoming “that thing nobody uses”.
 While we are aware of Hub Sites coming soon – from what we’ve seen so far, we don’t believe this will address the problem entirely.

 We look forward to gathering feedback as we enter the Public Preview phase, especially from the SharePoint Community.
-Visit the Masthead website to learn more, or, claim your 10% discount as part of the Preview Program.
+To learn more about Masthead visit https://masthead365.com/, or to claim your 10% discount as part of the Preview Program go to https://masthead365.com/giddyup.